-- Completed a minimum of 90 points at Part I, including ENGSCI 111 (your General Education course can be included in the points requirement but will not count towards your GPA). - Completed or received credit for any specified Part I course regarded as a prerequisite for your preferred specialisation (e.g. CHEMMAT 121 for Chemical and Materials; ELECTENG 101 for Computer Systems and Electrical and Electronic; ENGGEN 121 for Civil, Mechanical, Mechatronics and Structural; and ENGGEN 131 for Biomedical, Engineering Science and Software). - · Completed requirements for ENGGEN 199. - · Completed requirements for ACADINT A01.
+- Completed a minimum of 90 points at Part I, including ENGSCI 111 - Completed or received credit for any specified Part I course regarded as a prerequisite for your preferred specialisation (e.g. CHEMMAT 121 for Chemical and Materials; ELECTENG 101 for Computer Systems and Electrical and Electronic; ENGGEN 121 for Civil, Mechanical, Mechatronics and Structural; and ENGGEN 131 for Biomedical, Engineering Science and Software) - Completed requirements for ENGGEN 199 - Completed requirements for ACADINT A01 - · Completed your Waipapa Taumata Rau course

-If demand exceeds the number of places available in a specialisation, all students will be ranked according to their GPA in Part I BE(Hons) courses (excluding their General Education course).
+If demand exceeds the number of places available in a specialisation, all students will be ranked according to their GPA in Part I BE(Hons) courses (excluding their Waipapa Taumata Rau course).
 Students will not be ranked unless they complete the above requirements.